 - Long and ongoing appointments: Regardless of the application method, your appointment will take about two hours because of the intricacy needed for this service.
 You’ll also need to go in every few weeks for touch-ups and refills.

-- High cost: Costs can range between $100 to $500 depending on your salon and what look you want.
+- High cost: Eyelash extension costs can range between $100 to $500 depending on your salon and what look you want.
 Touch-up appointments normally run under $100.

 How Can I Prepare for My Appointment?